samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase one ability score of your choice by 1, to a maximum of 30.

 ***Last Stand.*** When you would be reduced to 0 Hit Points, you can drop to 1 Hit Point instead and regain a number of Hit Points equal to half your Hit Point maximum.
-Once you use this benefit, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this benefit, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ***Recover Vitality.*** You have a pool of ten d10s.
-As a Bonus Action, you can expend dice from the pool, roll those dice, and regain a number of Hit Points equal to the roll’s total.
+As a Bonus Action, you can expend dice from the pool, roll those dice, and regain a number of Hit Points equal to the roll's total.
 You regain all the expended dice when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ---